metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/uncertainty_quantification.rst

    :alt: Uncertainty Quantification Design Ranking Tab
    :width: 1227px

-The design ranking tab uses the 'TOPSIS' package on CRAN to perform a multi-criteria decision making optimization on the result of performing all of the queries on all of the different design configurations present.
+The Design Ranking Tab uses the 'TOPSIS' package on CRAN to perform a multi-criteria decision making optimization on the result of performing all of the queries on all of the different design configurations present.
 This allows the user to rank the designs based on the queries.